by Collyn Rivers

 Sgt.
 Shenton: It certainly showed their knowledge of weights and (legal) ratings to be minimal.
 Also that this lack of knowledge, and its safety implications, requires further attention.
 It is of major concern that most drivers have little idea of what their rigs actually weigh.

-There’s also a problem, primarily with travel trailers.
+There’s also a problem, primarily with caravans.
 The Compliance plate does not always show the true Tare weight.
 That can lead owners into loading their RVs beyond the legal maximum.

 RV Books: To what extent do you feel that such overloading is causing RVs to be unsafe?

 Sgt.
 Shenton: It is difficult to quantify.
 It seems logical exceeding permitted limits will increase the possibility of having an accident.
 It will also increase its severity.

 RV Books: Did you experience any hostility to Overweight RVs – a police point of view operations?